How to Choose a Backpacking Stove

 Petroleum Stoves (White Gas, Kerosene)

 These are the standard for camp stoves but are generally considered too heavy and bulky for ultra-light hikers.
 Commercial stoves are generally durable, heavy and work well at high altitudes and low temperatures.
 The advantage of petrol fuels are they have good heat/weight ratio, are easily found and cheap.
 The downside of petroleum fuels is that they can be very messy and dangerous.
 See Petrol Stoves for more information.
-Homemade versions or modifications are not recommended due to the inherent catastrophic dangers associated with petroleum fuels.
+Homemade versions or modifications are not recommended due to the inherent catastrophic dangers associated with burning petroleum fuels.

 Choose this stove if: